webforge-labs/cuked-zombie/README.md

 other features:

-  - a grunt task to run all or just single cucumber steps
+  - a simple task to run all or just single cucumber steps, filter by expression and filter by tags
-  - some convenient functions to manage different hosts your testing on
+  - some convenient functions to manage different hosts your testing environment runs on

 ## installation